 They also will be tied to either frost protected piers or to a frost-protected foundation and will not be built on flood plains, said Schneider.
-"So none of our units are going to be sitting on cinder blocks and up in the air where they could literally float away."

 But the new high-quality homes are more expensive than typical mobile homes, selling for about $90,000, which is roughly $30,000 more than other new mobile homes.
 That price is justified by the energy savings, said Craig Peltier of the Vermont Housing and Conservation Board, which is offering a $20,000 subsidy on each of the first 10 homes.